AMWA-TV/nmos/README.md

 * README.md -- This file
 * [NMOS Technical Overview.pdf](NMOS Technical Overview.pdf) -- High-level technical overview of the NMOS data model and API specifications
 * [discovery-registration/](discovery-registration/) -- Specifications, documentation, and examples for discovery and registration: NMOS Registration, Query and Node APIs
-* [in-stream-id-timing/](in-stream-id-timing/) -- Specifications, documentation, and examples for in-stream signalling of identity for video, audio and time-related data Flows: carriage over RTP
+* [in-stream-id-timing/](in-stream-id-timing/) -- Specifications, documentation, and examples for in-stream signalling of identity for video, audio and time-related data Flows: carriage in RTP header extensions

 ## Licenses and disclaimers